krobelus/git-branchstack/README.md

-- In [Stacked Diffs Versus Pull Requests], Jackson Gabbard describes the advantages of a patch-based workflow (using [Phabricator]) over the one-branch-per-reviewable-change model; `git-branchless` can be used to implement the first workflow, even when you have to use pull-requests.
+- In [Stacked Diffs Versus Pull Requests], Jackson Gabbard describes the advantages of a patch-based workflow (using [Phabricator]) over the one-branch-per-reviewable-change model; `git branchless` can be used to implement the first workflow, even when you have to use pull-requests.

 - In [My unorthodox, branchless git workflow], Drew